A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 Malcolm’s authentication method is defined in the auth-common.env

-configuration file file with the NGINX_BASIC_AUTH
+configuration file file with the NGINX_AUTH_MODE

-to disable authentication completely.
+to disable authentication.

 before starting Malcolm for the first time in order to: